- India Independence Day Celebration Ideas

 Some people say that India got independence totally in light of downfall in the British economy because of World War 2, however, it isn’t right.
 If it is along these lines, British would have offered independence to each nation under its rule yet Britain left India as a result of Indian freedom fighters and revolutionary movements that made India hard to govern by their struggle.

 Indian Independence struggles like Bhagat Singh, Sukhdev, and Rajguru hanged till death to create awareness among Indians or creation of Azad Hind Fauj by S. C. BOSE.

 A crucial role was likewise played by the mostly poor people across the towns and the residential communities of the huge Indian subcontinent.
-India could not have achieved its independence without the support and wholehearted involvement of the large number ordinary Indian citizens.
+India could not have achieved its independence without the support and wholehearted involvement of a large number of ordinary Indian citizens.

-Indians serving English Armed force, Navy force began taking an interest in common people march and andolans.
+Indians serving English Armed force, Navy force began taking an interest in common people march and Angolans.
 This was a huge hit to the British government.

 What Was The Indian Independence Movement?